chryswoods/siremol.org/dynamics/dynamics/README.md

 If you do not already have NAMD installed on your computer, instructions to download and install NAMD can be [found here](http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD).

+NAMD will be installed into a directory of your computer, e.g. /usr/local/namd.
+To make things easier for the rest of the workshop, set an environment variable called "NAMD" to point to this directory.
+To do this, open a terminal (shell prompt) and then (assuming namd is installed in /usr/local/namd) type;

+'''
+export NAMD=/usr/local/namd
+'''

+if you are using bash, or type

+'''
+setenv NAMD /usr/local/namd
+'''

+if you are using csh or tcsh.

+To test if this has worked, type;

+'''
+ls $NAMD
+'''

+and you should see output something like;

+'''
+README.txt   announce.txt charmrun     flipbinpdb   flipdcd      lib          license.txt  namd2        notes.txt    psfgen       sortreplicas
+'''

+If you don't see this, then check your namd installation.

 ***

 * [2a.
 Getting started](getting_started.md)